cybervoid/C_Repository/C_Node_Run/readme.md

 A workspace for a basic node, using a socket protocol.

 ## Workspace Contents
-Includes basic features necessary for nodes to communicate.
+- [Node](./Node) - The basic code files, includes basic features necessary for nodes to communicate.

 ## Building on the Pi
 ```
 git clone https://github.com/cybervoid/C_Repository.git
 cd ./C_Repository/Node
 make -f ./Makefile
 ```

 ## References